AgustinAmata/Repeattools/README.md

 TIR/hAT is converted into RepeatMasker's DNA/hAT.

 ## Analysis of RepeatMasker and TESorter with RECollector
 RECollector is the first program to be used in the Repeattools package to analyze TEs.
-It outputs the following:
-- A TE count matrix for a certain classification level (that can be specified by the user - default is Superfamily) in which rows correspond to the different TEs in that level and columns correspond to the diffretent analyzed species.
-So, each element in the matrix correspond to the number of copies of a certain TE in a certain species.
-- A directory containing the divergence data files for each of the TEs and their copies in the genome of the different species analyzed in a certain classification level.

 ### Directory data structure
 Before proceding with RECollector, the user must create the directory that is going to be analyzed.
 It must follow the